What are the Maximum Mortgage Terms?

 Maximum term on a buy-to-let mortgage

-Most buy-to-let mortgages come with a maximum term length of between 25 and 35 years, but there are mortgage providers who offer them with a term of 40 years, subject to the maximum age limit that borrowers can be at the end of the agreement.
+Most buy-to-let mortgages have a maximum term length of between 25 and 35 years, but some mortgage providers offer them a term of 40 years, subject to the maximum age limit that borrowers can be at the end of the agreement.

 Extending your term

-Your application to extend your term will be assessed against the standard criteria, subject to age restrictions, and you’re unlikely to be approved if the total term exceeds 40 years.
+Your application to extend your term will be assessed against the standard criteria, subject to age restrictions.
+You’re unlikely to be approved if the total term exceeds 40 years.

 Get matched with an expert mortgage broker today

-It’s a good idea to speak to a mortgage broker if you’re planning to take out a longer-term mortgage or extend your mortgage term.
-Not all mortgage lenders offer agreements longer than 25-30 years and some have age restrictions that you might fall afoul of.
+If you plan to take out a longer-term mortgage or extend it, it’s a good idea to speak to a mortgage broker.
+Not all mortgage lenders offer agreements over 25-30 years, and some have age restrictions you might fear.

-With the help of the right mortgage broker, though, you can avoid these pitfalls and rest assured that you’ll be introduced to the ideal lender, first time.
+With the help of the right mortgage broker, though, you can avoid these pitfalls and rest assured that you’ll be introduced to the ideal lender the first time.

-We offer a free broker matching service that will take your needs and circumstances into account to pair you with the advisor who’s best placed to help.
-Call 0808 189 2301 or make an enquiry and we’ll set up a free, no-obligation chat between you and them today.
+We offer a broker matching service that will consider your needs and circumstances to match you with the advisor who’s best placed to help.
+Call 0330 818 7026 or make an enquiry, and we’ll set up a free, no-obligation chat between you and them today.

 FAQs

-It can be a simple case of calling up your current lender to request this, and if there are no issues surrounding your eligibility, your chances of approval are likely to be good.
+It can be a simple matter of calling your current lender to request this.
+If there are no issues surrounding your eligibility, your chances of approval are likely to be good.

-However, this is a good opportunity to find out whether there’s a better deal out there with a different lender.
-Having a mortgage broker carry out a whole-of-market search to confirm this can be equally quick, and you won’t have to lift a finger while they do it.
+However, this is an excellent opportunity to determine whether a better deal exists with a different lender.
+Having a mortgage broker conduct a whole-of-market search to confirm this can be equally quick, and you won’t have to lift a finger while they do it.

 What’s more, if they find a more suitable mortgage deal with the term length you need, they will guide you through the remortgage process from start to finish.

 The maximum term on a mortgage taken out through the Help to Buy scheme is 35 years.
-This was increased from 25 years when the government revised the scheme in 2019.
+The government revised the scheme in 2019, increasing it from 25 years to 35 years.

 For more information on Help to Buy, see our dedicated article on Help to Buy mortgages.

-Yes, extending a fixed-rate mortgage is possible but keep in mind that there might be exit fees to foot if you’re remortgaging onto a longer deal with a new lender.
-It may also be possible to switch to another fixed-rate deal with a longer term with your current lender.
+Yes, extending a fixed-rate mortgage is possible, but remember that there might be exit fees to foot if you’re remortgaging onto a longer deal with a new lender.
+Switching to another fixed-rate deal with a longer term with your current lender may also be possible.

-Yes, but your lender will need to be confident that you can continue to make your mortgage payments after this age, whether this is with your pension income or a job you’ll continue in.
-Lender age restrictions will also be a factor as some have a maximum age that you can be at the end of the term, with anywhere between 70 and 80 being standard.
+Yes, but your lender will need to be confident that you can continue to make your mortgage payments after this age, whether with your pension income or a job you’ll continue in.
+Lender age restrictions will also be a factor, as some have a maximum age that you can be at the end of the term, with anywhere between 70 and 80 being standard.

-There are, however, lenders with a higher maximum age than this and even some with no age restrictions at all, and the mortgage advisors we work with know who they are.
+However, there are lenders with a higher maximum age than this, and even some with no age restrictions, and the mortgage advisors we work with know who they are.

 Ask a quick question